ChanukaRavishan/optical-flow-plus/README.md

 ## Contributing

 Contributions to this project are welcome!
 Feel free to open issues and submit pull requests to address bugs, add new features, or improve the existing implementation.

-## Credits

-This optical flow computation program was developed by Chanuka Algama (https://github.com/ChanukaRavishan).

 ## Acknowledgments